Trymunx/aoc/README.md

-# aoc-2018
+# aoc
-My hacky solutions to the Advent of Code challenges for 2018
+My hacky solutions to the Advent of Code challenges.

+Has a directory for each year.